 - Do not hurt when thrown at you

 Here is another set of soft building blocks, the Galt Toys Baby Soft Blocks.

-You get 6 blocks in this pack, and the blocks have animals, and vehicles on.
+You get 6 blocks in this pack, and the blocks have animals and vehicles on them.
 Again, great for repetitively explaining what is on each side.
 It may seem fruitless…..but they really do pay attention!

 I am thinking of your safety here!

 So there you go, there are 3 of the soft blocks for you and your baby to have tremendous fun with!